 Freedom

 The Jesters highly value individual freedom and personal liberty.
 While they usually obey the laws of their host as a matter of practicality and respect, they have been known to bend or even break them when they feel that they have cause to do so.
 Others may view them with mistrust because of their drive towards independence.
 Many of their members have been accused of being smugglers and thieves by distrustful locals.
-Jesters deny this bitterly, insisting that they will only take what they are given through a fair deal.
-They are very hard to track down, and the best way to find them is to acquire something they want and wait for them to come to you.
+Jesters deny these accusations bitterly, insisting that they will only take what they are given through a fair deal.
+They are very difficult to track down, and the best way to find them is to acquire something they want and wait for them to come to you.

 The Art of War